Kerala governor clears one pending bill, reserves seven for president’s assent after SC rap

 Bills passed by legislatures become law only after the governor signs off on them.
 Article 200 of the Constitution gives governors the power to either grant their approval to a bill, reject it or in some cases, reserve it for the president’s consideration “as soon as possible”.

-Telangana, Punjab, Tamil Nadu and Kerala have approached the Supreme Court with allegations that governors in these states were stymying legislative and executive work.
+Telangana, Punjab, Tamil Nadu and Kerala have approached the Supreme Court alleging that governors in these states were stymying legislative and executive work.

 In its judgement, a bench headed by Chief Justice DY Chandrachud said that the expression “as soon as possible” in Article 200 conveys a “constitutional imperative of expedition”.